The Definitive Guide to Customer Data Onboarding

 2) Automated data imports

-Equip internal teams with no-code data transformations that make it simple to clean up and ingest customer data.
+Equip internal teams with no-code ETL pipelines that make it simple to clean up and ingest customer data.

 With Osmos Pipelines, teams can schedule recurring data pipelines that map, clean, and ingest data into the company's operational systems using examples and formulas, such as conditional logic (If/then), column split/merges, string manipulation, numerical manipulation, and validations.

-Automating external data imports helps reduce data duplication, ensures data integrity, and resolves data inconsistency issues - in both, front-office and back-office systems.
+Automating external data ingestion helps reduce data duplication, ensures data integrity, and resolves data inconsistency issues - in both, front-office and back-office systems.

 If you're looking to free up your engineering team's time, the built-in management system makes it easy for non-technical team members to resolve errors and manage transformations.